apache/drill/_docs/connect-a-data-source/035-plugin-configuration-basics.md

     <td>"formats" . . . "skipFirstLine"</td>
     <td>true</td>
     <td>no</td>
-    <td>To include or omits the header when reading a delimited text file.
+    <td>To include or omit the header when reading a delimited text file.
+Set to true to avoid reading headers as data.
     </td>
   </tr>
 </table>